-Starting in Newcastle, the course takes in the iconic Tyne Bridge, goes through Gateshead passing the famous international athletics stadium and finishes in the coastal town of South Shields.
-Live music, on-course refreshments and thousands of cheering supporters will keep you motivated every step of the way.
+Starting in Newcastle, the course takes in the iconic Tyne Bridge, passes by the famous Gateshead International Stadium, and finishes in the coastal town of South Shields.
+Live music, on-course refreshments and thousands of cheering supporters keep runners motivated every step of the way.

-Many world class athletes have taken on the challenge including local international and winner of the very first race, Mike McLeod as well as some of the most famous names in distance running; Paula Radcliffe and Haile Gebrselassie.
+Many world-class athletes have taken on the challenge including the North East's very own Mike McLeod, winner of the very first Great North Run, as well as some of the most famous names in distance running; Paula Radcliffe and Haile Gebrselassie.
 The course record was set in 2011 when Kenyan Martin Mathathi stormed to victory in just 59 minutes and 27 seconds.

 The Great North Run is not only part of the cultural fabric of the North East, but has touched lives across the UK and around the world – last year's event saw runners from over 40 different countries taking part.